 A wobble balance board is an excellent tool for improving core muscle strength, for recovering from an ankle or knee injury or for improving balance.
-Athletes, physiotherapy patients and martial artists use wobble balance boards for training, and many people use them for simple recreation and general fitness.
-Selecting the best wobble balance board will depend on your needs.
+Athletes, physiotherapy patients and martial artists use these boards for training, and many people use them for simple recreation and general fitness.
+Selecting the best one will depend on your needs.
 Three basic wobble board designs are available, each with their own merits and limitations.
 You will need to consider the board’s surface, height, ease of use and versatility when selecting one.

 Two-piece wobble balance boards consist of a flat board resting on cylinder or sphere.
 These can be challenging for beginners to mount, but they do provide excellent strength training.
 Compared with one-piece boards, these can sit quite high.
 This type of wobble balance board also provides a good simulation of other board sports and often is used by surfers, skaters and snowboarders for training.
 Professional performers might use objects such as tin cans or bowling balls to make improvised boards, but this practice is not recommended for amateurs and certainly not for beginners.